 Whenever you turn on the PC, it will request the user to enter the Password in order to boot up your system.
-Without the correct password, the PC system will stop and the operating system will not be loaded.
+Without the correct password, the PC system will

-3.13.
+3.14.
 Set User Password

 The User Password can be used to check the user's authority.
 However, this password entry is different from the "SUPERVISOR PASSWORD".
-The User Password has a different function to the "Supervisor Password" and the "Security Option" setup in Section 3.5:
+The User Password has a different function to the "Supervisor Password" and the "Security Option" setup in Section 3.5.
+(Click here):